-Treatment: Create a surrogate of the ontology using ODM.
+Treatment: If an ODM representation does not already exist as part of the standard, create a surrogate of the ontology using ODM.

 Because this is in ODM, it shall have the actual URIs of the external standard.
 The material in FIBO represents a direct use of that ontology with its original namespace.